Fat Rice

 Fat Rice was an American restaurant inspired by the food and culture of Macau, China.
-Located in the Logan Square neighborhood of Chicago, Illinois.
-Operating from 2012 to 2020.
-Fat Rice was known for their Arroz Gordo, a home-style Macanese dish which translates to "fat rice".
+Located in the Logan Square neighborhood of Chicago, Illinois and operating from 2012 to 2020, Fat Rice was known for their Arroz Gordo, a home-style Macanese dish which translates to "fat rice".
 Then-head chef Abraham Conlon once claimed Fat Rice is the "only restaurant in the world" to serve the dish.

 Background

-During the onset of pandemic lockdown, Fat Rice Restaurant which was founded in 2012 closed down normal operations in March 2020.
+Fat Rice Restaurant, which was founded in 2012, closed down normal operations in March 2020.

-A new business was opened a month later, called Super Fat Rice Mart which was offering meal kits and grocery items for at home cooking.
-This was an alternative strategy---instead of going to the restaurant to take out food, the food (grocery items or farm-fresh produce) will be delivered to the customers’ residence.
-After a year, the restaurant was renamed as NoodleBird at Fat Rice - a fast casual concept with a focus on select Fat Rice signature dishes with counter service and delivery options.

-Fat Food Productions, a food, beverage, and hospitality platform which empowers the team members to pursue excellence and knowledge of hospitality industry in a nurturing and positive environment, was established during pandemic lockdown.
-The owners of Fat Rice reconceived their restaurant into Fat Food Productions with three new production lines---food takeout from NoodleBird at Fat Rice (an Asian-inspired diner), bottled cocktails from The Chicago Spirit, and flavored sauces that are handmade, naturally fermented, small-batch, gluten-free, low sugar, and preservative-free from Unbelievable Hot Sauce.